 Do you like to use your tablet as a portable TV on your commute or out in the garden?
 Then you might be interested in getting an unlimited data only SIM to give you uncapped coverage from your chosen streaming service or subscription sports app.

-Alas, neither Three or Giffgaff offer a dedicated data only SIM with unlimited GBs and the most Three can get to is 40GB.
+Alas, neither Three, Virgin or Giffgaff offer a dedicated data only SIM with unlimited GBs and the most Three can get to is 40GB.
 And nor are you allowed to put a normal phone SIM into your tablet.

 There's a bit of a workaround, but it's not particularly satisfying.
-Both networks allow you to use your smartphone as a personal hotspot.
+Three and Giffgaff allow you to use your smartphone as a personal hotspot.
 That means that you can then tether your tablet (or laptop or any other device) to your phone and make the most of the unlimited data that way instead.
 However, Three's personal hotspot allowance is limited to 30GB per month and Giffgaff's crippling speed restrictions kick in after 9GB.

 Is my phone unlocked - can I use a new SIM in it?